aldrich1221/GNNforStockPrediction/README.md

 # GNN plus LSTM
-The neural network as shown below is a Hybrid GNN–LSTM network providing an stock prediction.
+The neural network as shown below is a Hybrid GNN–LSTM network providing a stock prediction.
 ![image](neuralNet.png).